RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 In some places there are alternatives to hotlines known as warmlines, and a few warmlines may be accessible internationally.
 Warmlines generally help people to avoid bad experiences with medical services.
 They can be particularly appropriate for members who do not want to call a hotline.
 Some warmlines guarantee as a matter of policy that they will never call out medical services without consent.
 For more information, [warmline.org](http://warmline.org/) is a good starting point.

 After you have ended the chat there is normally no need to block the member.
 They may soon be in a position to chat to you again.
-Remember to offer to chat again so that the member knows they have not been abandoned by 7 Cups.
+Remember to make a clear offer to chat again so that the member definitely knows they have not been abandoned by 7 Cups.

 - Mark each statement true or false:
 - Listeners have no way of knowing about local support services and resources available to members.#Members are best placed to know know their own local services and resources.